 With these skills, Sociology majors are well-prepared for a wide range of graduate programs and careers.
 Read on for more information.

 Get into Graduate School

-In 2015 and 2016, about 50% of our graduating senior sociology majors had definite plans to go to graduate school.
-Another 25% said that they were likely to go to graduate school within the next few years.
+In 2019-2021, about 20% of our senior sociology majors entered graduate school immediately after graduating from Cornell.
+Another 51% said that they were likely to go to graduate school within the next few years.

 Sociology majors pursue a wide range of graduate degrees.